 First, some countries have decided to mainstream periodic classroom observations using the Stallings instrument into their regular school supervision processes.
 Jamaica has trained its entire corps of supervisors in the method.
 After a pilot program in two provinces, Peru also trained a core team in the Stallings method and carried out its own observations in 2012 in a national sample of schools.
-The Peruvian Ministry is also introducing direct classroom observation into its new teacher evaluation system.
-Rio municipality has introduced a new module in its teacher hiring process which requires candidates to teach a sample class and to a bank of evaluators, who rate candidates' effectiveness in managing instructional time and classroom dynamics.
-Mexico's DF has developed a computerized version of the Stallings instrument, which has the advantage of generating real-time data on the individual classroom being observed, as well as a range of useful comparative metrics -- on that classroom's prior performance, other classrooms in the same school, and other schools across the district.
-In addition to the speed with which results and feedback are generated in the field at the point of observation, the DF's innovation eliminates the costs of recovering and scanning paper coding sheets and improves quality because of inbuilt consistency checks that eliminate the need for subsequent data cleaning.
-Management of the all-electronic database is very efficient (See Box 2.2).
+The Peruvian ministry is also proposing direct classroom observation as part of its new teacher evaluation system.
+As described in detail in chapter 4 (box 4.1), Rio de Janeiro municipality was inspired to reform its teacher hiring process after seeing the Stallings evidence of weak instructional practice.
+It now requires new teacher candidates to teach a sample class, observed by a bank of evaluators who rate candidates' effectiveness in managing instructional time and classroom dynamics.
+Mexico's D.F. has developed a computerized version of the Stallings instrument, which has the advantage of generating real-time data on the individual classroom being observed as well as a range of useful comparative metrics, including on that classroom's prior performance, other classrooms in the same school, and other schools across the district.
+In addition to the speed with which results and feedback are generated in the field at the point of observation, the D.F.'s innovation eliminates the costs of recovering and scanning paper coding sheets and improves quality because of inbuilt consistency checks that eliminate the need for subsequent data cleaning.
+Management of the all-electronic database is very efficient (see box 2.3).